 - Economic runs

 Your manufacturer should use a "pit crew"-style setup team to minimize machine downtime.
 This allows you to order small cycles when necessary while keeping fabrication costs low.

 The advantages of roll forming are moot if your supplier isn't fully helping you achieve savings.

-Your partner should keep raw material costs transparent and monitor steel markets closely.
-If a good deal on stainless steel arises, your supplier should advise accordingly and pass the savings onto you.
+Your roll former should keep raw material costs transparent and monitor steel markets closely.
+If a good deal on stainless steel arises, your supplier should advise accordingly and pass the savings on to you.